algosup/2023-2024-project-5-flutter-team-3/Documents/FunctionalSpecification/FunctionalSpecification.md

 Preconditions:

-- The recruiter has downloaded and installed the Adopte Un Candidat application.
+- The recruiter has downloaded and installed the "Adopte Un Candidat" application.
 - The recruiter has registered an account on the platform.

 Main Success Scenario:

-1. The recruiter logs into the Adopte Un Candidat application.
+1. The recruiter logs into the "Adopte Un Candidat" application.
 2. They navigate to the "Create Company Profile" section.
 3. The recruiter fills out company details while the application ensures anonymity (e.g., anonymized company name).
 4. They select desired soft skills for potential candidates from a predefined list.